-Boxes 16 through 21-State or local income tax information.-You may use these boxes to report state or local income tax information.
-You do not have to use them.
-But you may want to show the amounts on Copy A if you use copies of this form for your state or local tax returns or as recipients' statements.
-The I.D. numbers are assigned by the individual states.
+Boxes 16 through 21-State or local income tax information.-Use these boxes to report state or local income tax information.
+Enter the two-letter abbreviation of the name of the state.
+The employer's state I.D. numbers are assigned by the individual states.
 The state and local information boxes can be used to report wages and taxes on two states and two localities.
 Keep each state's and locality's information separated by the broken line.
 If you need to report information for more than two states or localities, file a second Form W-2.
 See Multiple Forms on page 2.

-Reference Guide For Box 13 Codes
+Reference Guide for Box 13 Codes

-- A- Uncollected social security tax on tips - B Uncollected Medicare tax on tips - C Group-term life insurance over \$50,000 - D Elective deferrals to a section 401(k) cash or deferred arrangement - E Elective deferrals to a section 403(b) salary reduction agreement - F- Elective deferrals to a section 408(k)(6) salary reduction SEP - G- Elective and nonelective deferrals to a section 457(b) deferred compensation plan (state and local government and tax-exempt employers) - H- Elective deferrals to a section 501(c)(18)(D) tax-exempt organization plan - J Nontaxable sick pay - K- 20% excise tax on excess golden parachute payments - L- Substantiated employee business expense (Federal rate) - M- Uncollected social security tax on group-term life insurance coverage - N Uncollected Medicare tax on group-term life insurance coverage - P- Excludable reimbursed moving expenses
+- A- Uncollected social security tax on tips - B Uncollected Medicare tax on tips - C Group-term life insurance over \$50,000 - D Elective deferrals to a section 401(k) cash or deferred arrangement - E Elective deferrals to a section 403(b) salary reduction agreement - F- Elective deferrals to a section 408(k)(6) salary reduction SEP - G- Elective and nonelective deferrals to a section 457(b) deferred compensation plan (state and local government and tax-exempt employers) - H- Elective deferrals to a section 501(c)(18)(D) tax-exempt organization plan

+- J- Nontaxable sick pay - K- 20% excise tax on excess golden parachute payments - Substantiated employee business expense (Federal rate) - M- Uncollected social security tax on group-term life insurance coverage - N- Uncollected Medicare tax on group-term life insurance coverage - P- Excludable reimbursed moving expenses - Q- Military employee basic quarters and subsistence